iVlastart/ConnectifyV2/README.md

 This was my school project.
-It is a social media app made in Laravel.
+It is a web app made in Laravel.<br>
+The frontend was made using HTML, Tailwind and JQuery.
+I used PHP for the backend.<br>
+You can run this project via start.sh.
+PhpMyAdmin contains the database.